Cooking in The Keys

 Red Snapper tacos with cilantro lime cream and cabbage.

-Yellowtail Snapper Tacos Recipe with Cilantro Lime Crema
+Blackened Snapper Tacos Recipe

 Felice Kaufman